From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Introduction

 To address these challenges, the security community has adopted several approaches: manual annotation~\cite{he_sven_2023, zhou_devign_2019}, inserting bugs into real-world code~\cite{nist_sard_nodate, mirsky_vulchecker_2023}, and heuristic-based mining~\cite{ding_vulnerability_2024, chen_diversevul_2023, nikitopoulos_crossvul_2021, fan_bigvul_2020, bhandari_cvefixes_2021}.
-While these methods have advanced the field, they come with limitations, such as limited support for programming languages and Common Weakness Enumerations (CWE) categories, mislabeled vulnerabilities~\cite{risse_eval_2024}, and data becoming stale.
+While these methods have advanced the field, they come with limitations, such as limited support for software and Common Weakness Enumerations (CWE) categories, mislabeled vulnerabilities~\cite{risse_eval_2024}, and data becoming stale.
 For instance, the DARPA Cyber Grand Challenge dataset from 2016~\cite{darpa_cgc_nodate} quickly became outdated due to its small size and low-complexity bugs~\cite{hazimeh_magma_2020}.
-On the other hand, automated data collection helps address some of these limitations, but often tend to be limited in scope.
-For instance, ARVO~\cite{mei_arvo_2024} automatically curates reproducible builds with triggering inputs from OSS-Fuzz reports, but its scope is limited to memory corruption bugs in C/C++. \textbf{This highlights a clear need for a dataset curation method that enables fully reproducible vulnerability instances across a wide range of programming languages and vulnerability types}.
+Meanwhile, automated data collection helps address some of these limitations, but often tends to be limited in scope, e.g., ARVO~\cite{mei_arvo_2024} automatically curates reproducible builds with triggering inputs from OSS-Fuzz reports, but its scope is limited to memory corruption bugs in C/C++. \textbf{This highlights a clear need for a dataset curation method that enables fully reproducible vulnerability instances across a wide range of software and vulnerability types}.

 Recently, LLMs have demonstrated remarkable capabilities in solving complex software engineering (SWE) and security tasks, ranging from automated bug detection~\cite{nguyen_vuln_2024, fu_chatgptvuln_2023} and repair~\cite{pearce_examining_2023, xia_automated_2023, jiang_impact_2023}, to writing fuzzer test harnesses~\cite{deng_large_2023}.
-Moreover, the shift to agentic workflows~\cite{zhang_ai4ossfuzz_2024, chen_coder_2024, zan_java_2024, ma_understand_2024}, in which LLM-powered agents are provided access to real-world tools~\cite{abdelaziz_funccall_2024}, has further pushed the capabilities of general purpose LLMs and lead to significant performance gains on extremely difficult real-world SWE related benchmarks, such as SWE-bench~\cite{jimenez_swebench_2024}.
-This raises the question whether LLM agents could also be useful in automatically setting up and reproducing existing CVEs, allowing us to build reliable, large, and realistic benchmarks for the security community.
+Moreover, the shift to agentic workflows~\cite{zhang_ai4ossfuzz_2024, chen_coder_2024, zan_java_2024, ma_understand_2024}, in which LLM-powered agents are provided access to real-world tools~\cite{abdelaziz_funccall_2024}, has further pushed the capabilities of general-purpose LLMs and led to significant performance gains on extremely difficult real-world SWE-related benchmarks, such as SWE-bench~\cite{jimenez_swebench_2024}.
+This raises the question of whether LLM agents could also be useful in automatically setting up and reproducing existing CVEs, allowing us to build reliable, large, and realistic benchmarks for the security community.